 Why do you need to calculate ending inventory?

-Calculating ending warehouse inventory is important because it helps a business determine its cost of goods sold (COGS).
-COGS is a key metric that measures the direct costs associated with producing a product or providing a service.
-It is used to determine the profitability of a business by subtracting COGS from revenue.
+Calculating ending warehouse inventory is crucial for determining a business’s cost of goods sold (COGS), a key metric that directly impacts profitability.
+COGS measures the direct costs associated with producing goods or services by subtracting it from revenue to determine profit.